Sam Hallas: Newcastle Thunder

+Bradford Bulls (re-join)

+On 4 October 2023, it was reported that he had re-signed for Bradford in the RFL Championship.

 International career

 Hallas played for England Academy at youth level where he was made captain.

 Personal life

-Hallas is the son of former Hunslet rugby league player Steven Hallas, and nephew of Graeme Hallas, who played for clubs such as Hull Kingston Rovers and Halifax RLFC.
+Hallas is the son of the late former Hunslet rugby league player Steven Hallas, and nephew of Graeme Hallas, who played for clubs such as Hull Kingston Rovers and Halifax RLFC.